snapboard/snapboard-blog/content/weekly/week-001-yc-interview/index.md

 #### Which users should I target?

-I've seen all of these groups on the app so far, but I need to have more focus to make the product better for a specific group, and then I can scale to others later.
+I've seen all of the following groups on Snapboard so far, but I need to have more focus to make the product better for a specific group, and then I can scale to others later.

-  1. Marketing guy/gal - probably uses Adwords, Social, Google Analytics - not as tech savvy, will rely almost exclusively on the pre-made cards being what they need.
+  1. Marketing guy/gal - uses quite a few different apps: Adwords, Social, Google Analytics, etc. Possibly not as tech savvy, will rely more on the pre-made cards being what they need.
+Could drive more support requests too.

-  2. Start-up founders - this is an active group, and one likely to give me a lot of feedback and invest in the product.
-They probably have more apps as they're managing/covering a bigger area.
+  2. Start-up founders (early stage) - this is an active group, and one likely to give me a lot of feedback and invest in the product.
+They probably have more apps as they're managing/covering a bigger area (e.g. start up founders do a bit of everything).
+I'm also part of this group (and already know quite a few others in this group), which makes it attractive.
 Possibly less likely to pay?
-I'm also part of this group (and already know quite a few others in this group), which makes it attractive.

-  3. Teams - this is probably to broad a group to be considered as an option right now, but definetely something we will want to cater specifically for in the future.
+  3. Teams - this is probably too broad a group to be considered an option right now, but definitely something we will want to cater specifically for in the future - when we understand more about the different types of teams using it.

-  4. Agencies - possibly less tech-savy.
-High conviction to pay if we get them something they want.
-They might be reasonably well served by existing dashboards though?
+  4. Agencies - the decision maker (who runs the agency) might not be as tech savvy, but possibly someone who works for them might be.
+High conviction to pay if we get them something they want - as they'll often share boards with their clients.
+They might be better served by existing dashboards than other groups though?

   5. E-commerce - often work through an agency for this type of reporting (although not exclusively), so overlap with the above.
-Main focus would be on Shopify and other e-commerce platforms, but also has fairly strong links to marketing (as they're keen to understand attribution).
+Main focus would be on Shopify and other e-commerce platforms, but also has fairly strong links to marketing (as they're keen to understand attribution of sales).

 The key things to evaluate when picking the group to target is:

-  1. How easily can I access this market - do I already know people in it?
+  1. How easily can I access this market - do I already know people/communities?
   2. How likely are they to pay?
   3. How invested would they be in the product?
-Would they become embassadors?
+Would they become ambassadors?
-  4. How technical the group is - would they be able to validate the customization angle.
+  4. How technical the group is - would they be able to validate the more advanced features (e.g. formula)?

-Based on this, the main group I've decided to target is: **Start-up founders**.
-The biggest draw back here, is their likihood to pay.
-That said, if we can make it work for Start-up founders, then I think we will be able to transition into teams.
+Based on this, the main group I've decided to target is: **Start-up founders (early stage)**.

+The biggest draw back here, is their likelihood to pay.
+That said, if we can make it work for start-up founders, then I think we will be able to transition into teams and businesses.
 Also, if we can make these guys pay - that's a very good sign!

 #### What marketing channels should I use?

-Based on the above - I've decided the 3 traction channels I'm going to try first:
+Based on the above - I've decided the 3 traction channels I'm going to try first are:

-  1. Integrate with Existing Platforms - this is a bit of a no brainer as Snapboard is built almost entirely built on integratons!
+  1. Integrate with Existing Platforms - this is a bit of a no brainer as Snapboard is built almost entirely built on integrations!

   2. Direct Mail - contact people directly who I think might be interested in having a board.

-  3. Community - build this up around my blog, the community on Snapboard and others
+  3. Community - where do founders hang-out?
+Start-up school, IndieHackers,